Skip to Content

 How to pest-proof your compost

-The aforementioned methods will minimize the risk of pests getting into your compost, but sometimes it is impossible to guarantee this despite our best efforts.
+The methods above will minimize the risk of pests getting into your compost, but sometimes it is impossible to guarantee this despite our best efforts.
 If you have followed these tips and still end up with pests, it would be best to hire professionals in pest-proofing to aid in this problem.

 One thing to look into is the compost bin material itself.